priyal-p/SystemDesign/Monolith_vs_Microservices.md

 For General operations - Node.js is 2-4 times slower than other optimized languages.
 We would have to pay CSP more money for servers for more compute.
 If resources with Node.js knowledge is cheaper and easier to train than that cost can be offset.
+It mmight be better for the business.

+- Think about tradeoffs
+- Talk with numbers
+- Do a cost-benefit analysis with the founder or product manager.